 Canon Pixma MX922

 Why should you buy this?
 Although it’s an older model, it’s still a reliable all-in-one

 Who’s it for?
 People who need a good volume of production on a budget

 Why we picked the Canon Pixma MX922:

 We’ve had great praise for other Pixma models in the past.
-Although the MX922 is a few years old now, like a Roman aqueduct, its sturdy design holds up — unlike its price, which has fallen.
+Although is a few years old now, like a Roman aqueduct, its sturdy design holds up — unlike its price, which has fallen.